The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs

 \subsubsection{Experimental Setup}

-To find the adoption of \FBP, we crawl top websites and analyzed any \FB-related scripts embedded in them, along with the network traffic produced.
-For this crawling, we use the \textit{Tranco} List~\cite{tranco-ranking}.
-To make experiments computationally feasible, we use the top 10K from the top 1M websites ranked for the date November the 2nd 2021 (ID:L394)~\cite{cite-to-download-this-list}.
-Also, to explore the \FBP adoption from websites ranking lower than the top 10K, and down to 1M, we perform a sampling of 1000 websites for each of the following rank ranges: 10K-20K, 20K-50K, 50K-100K, 100K-200K, 200K-500K, 500K-1M, for a total of 6,000 extra websites.

-For this crawling, we follow state-of-the-art practices and use Chromium browser~\cite{papadogiannakis2022googleids, papadogiannakis2021postcookie, chen2021swap-cookies, sanchezrola2021cookieecosystem} and Puppeteer~\cite{Puppeteer} on several parallel VM crawling instances, to automate, and speed-up the crawling process.
+To find the adoption of \FBP, we crawl top websites and analyzed any \FBpixel-related cookies, along with the network traffic produced.
+For this crawling, we use the \textit{Tranco} List~\cite{tranco-ranking} of top 1M websites, ranked for 2.11.21 (ID:L394)~\cite{cite-to-download-this-list}.
+To make experiments computationally feasible, we use the top 10K websites~(\TopTranco), as well as a sample of 1000 websites for each of the following 6 rank ranges: 10K-20K, 20K-50K, 50K-100K, 100K-200K, 200K-500K, 500K-1M, for a total of 6K extra websites~(\SampledTranco).
+For this crawling, we follow state-of-the-art practices and use Chromium browser~\cite{papadogiannakis2022googleids, papadogiannakis2021postcookie, chen2021swap-cookies, sanchezrola2021cookieecosystem} and Puppeteer~\cite{Puppeteer} on several parallel VM instances.
 Moreover, given that automated crawling can face network errors, disconnections, unavailability of web servers, \etc, we visit each website three times.
 Each visit is performed with a clean browser instance.
 In order to emulate a real user more closely, we do not perform headless crawling.
 Instead, we launch a 1600x1200 pixel instance of Chromium.
 All crawlings performed, followed the ethical guidelines described in Appendix \ref{sec:appendix-ethics}.

-Finally, we consider the navigation to each page completed by monitoring two main indicators from Puppeteer: 1) \textit{networkidle0:} No more than 0 network connections for at least 500 ms; 2) \textit{domcontentloaded:} The DOMContentLoaded event is fired (in order not to wait for style-sheets, images, \etc to load, that would slow down our crawling process).
+Finally, we consider the navigation to each page completed by monitoring two main indicators from Puppeteer: 1) \textit{networkidle0:} No more than 0 network connections for at least 500 ms; 2) \textit{domcontentloaded:} The DOMContentLoaded event is fired (in order not to wait for style-sheets, images, \etc, to load, that would slow down our crawling process).
 If both indicators are true, we assume that the navigation for the specific website has been completed.
 After that, we check all cookies stored from this domain for any whose name matches the pattern \textit{\_fbp}.
-If such cookie exists, we store the whole array of cookies for that website.
+If such a cookie exists, we store the whole array of cookies for that website.
 Each visit to a new website is done with a new instance of browser in order to avoid cross-domain contamination.
-We add a small delay of five seconds between website crawls, in order to prevent automatic bot detection that could block the next website visit.
-This crawl was completed on the 17th of January 2022.
+This crawl was completed on 17.01.22.